Sándor Lezsák

 Sándor Lezsák (born 30 October 1949) is a Hungarian poet, teacher and politician.
 Between 2 April 2012 and 10 May 2012, Lezsák was temporarily the Speaker of the National Assembly of Hungary, as the resignation of Pál Schmitt led to Speaker László Kövér becoming acting President of Hungary.
+Once again Lezsák 26 February 2024 to 5 March 2024 temporarily became the speaker of the National Assembly, as the resignation of Katalin Novák led Speaker László Kövér becoming acting President of Hungary.

 Teaching and literary career

 He was born in Kispest on 30 October 1949.
 He graduated Madách Imre Secondary School, Budapest in 1968.
 Between 1969 and 1974 he worked as a support teacher in the school for children living in farmsteads in the Lakitelek area.
 He graduated in Hungarian literature and language and history from the Szeged Teacher Training College in 1975.
 He was a primary school teacher from 1974.

 He worked as a desk officer for, and led the drama group of, the community centre in Lakitelek between 1969 and 1985.
 From 1979 to 1985, he was the non-Budapest secretary of the Bethlen Gábor Foundation.
 He has published two books of poems and written the lyrics of a rock opera to which Levente Szörényi composed music.
 One of his plays was staged several times and he has received numerous literary awards.

 He has been the chair of board of Lakitelek Foundation since 1991.
 He founded the Lakitelek People's Academy, which received the Hungarian Heritage Award in 2003.
 He has been deputy executive president of the Cardinal Mindszenty Society since March 2004.